 Measure the quinoa and water then add to a small sauce pan.
 Add the bouillon cube, olive oil and salt.
 Bring to a boil uncovered, mash the bouillon cube then turn heat down to medium-low and cover for 15 minutes. (use a timer) Turn off heat and let sit for 5 minutes.

 Add the quinoa to a large bowl and fluff with a fork to break up any clumps and let cool.
 Mix the hibiscus flowers, fennel, onion and basil into the quinoa and then carefully stir in the feta crumbles and figs. Top individual salads with the vinaigrette, almonds and fennel fronds.

-Quinoa is a super food that is extremely nutrient rich as well as it is a complete protein source and high in fiber, which helps digestion and heart heath.
+Quinoa is a super food that is extremely nutrient rich as well as it is a complete protein source and high in fiber, which helps digestion and heart health.
 It contains more antioxidants, vitamins and nutrients than any other grain.
-Unlike most grains quinoa has a significant amount of gamma-tocopherol of the vitamin E family, which helps some inflammatory issues.
+Unlike most grains, quinoa has a significant amount of gamma-tocopherol of the vitamin E family, which helps some inflammatory issues.
 It is a good source of magnesium that helps metabolism, cardiovascular, and blood vessel function, which is helpful for migraine headaches.
 Quinoa contains the antioxidant flavonoids quercetin and kaempferol even more than in cranberries.
 It is helpful in regulation of blood sugar and also reduces your chances of developing type 2 diabetes.

 Figs are high in potassium, which helps control high blood pressure.
 They have a high concentration of fiber that is helpful in digestion, weight management, constipation; helps prevent colon cancer, post-menopausal breast cancer, hypertension, and diabetes.
-The soluble fiber pectin, helps pull out excess cholesterol.
+The soluble fiber pectin helps pull out excess cholesterol.
 They are also high in calcium that strengthens bones and they are high in antioxidants that are excellent for the liver.